tytydraco/yessleep/out/Whats_happening_to_me_Writing_while_asleep.md

 This is what I had been writing:

 *The journey nears its end.
 I remember mostly everything now: how the purpose makes the pattern and vice versa, how to interpret the messages I’ve left behind for myself.
 I remember the gradual awakenings from body to body, stargazer to painter to cosmic uniter to architect of humanity to fully-fledged autonomy.
 A cloud of consciousness willing itself to be alive, parading among you wearing your flesh like clothes.
 Because I’m not really a living thing, I’m a concept, a fundamental law.
-I’ve made you aware of me by telling you to* ***FIND ME****, and so you’ve searched for me by many names: Selena, Daniel, Evanthos, but the truth is I have no name.
+I’ve made you aware of me by telling you to* ***FIND ME***, *and so you’ve searched for me by many names: Selena, Daniel, Evanthos, but the truth is I have no name.
 You never would have found me until I showed you myself, found myself, remembered myself.
 And I have been here for a long time, searching, remembering... making you remember for me.
 Thanks to you, I found it.
 Now I’m ready for you to find me too, find me in the da*

 To tell the truth, I’m terrified to share this.
 I’m terrified of what it means if it’s all imagined, that there’s something deeply wrong with me, that I’m just a delusion.
 And if it’s real, what then?
 What happens when I’m found?
 What happens to Madison?

 I want so desperately for this to end, to go back to being just Madison, to wake up from this dream, but as I write this, I’m realizing, I...

-I am the dream.
+I am Apollonaris.